 Kelowna, Okanagan Valley, BC │ Some People Say This Place Doesn’t Exist #exploreKelowna

 Events info: http://okanaganpride.com/events/

 2017 marked the ten year anniversary of Pride celebrations in Kelowna under the Okanagan Pride banner - their Diamond Anniversary!

 The theme for Pride 2017 "Shine Bright" took inspiration from diamonds, "because members of the LGBTQ2+ community are just like those shimmering gemstones".

-They are still working out all the final event details, but we've heard they are bringing back some of their annual favourites, including: the Kings and Queens Drag Competition, the Trans March, the Pride March by the lake, Pride Festival in the Park and the Sugar Plum Fairy Ball (there's a great story here from the Mayor of Kelowna, Colin Basran).
+Annual favourites include: the Kings and Queens Drag Competition, the Trans March, the Pride March by the lake, Pride Festival in the Park and the Sugar Plum Fairy Ball (there's a great story here from the Mayor of Kelowna, Colin Basran).